Data Mining: The Secret Weapon Reshaping Business Intelligence (and Tech as We Know It)

 Outlook & Summary: The Evolving Landscape of Data Mining

-A Glimpse into the Future (5-10 Years): The next decade promises a radical evolution in data mining, propelled by advancements in AI and machine learning.
+A look Far into the Future (0-5 Years): The next few years would definitely see a disruptive transformation of data mining boom, driven by advancements in the field of AI and machine learning.
 Expect to see:

-• Advanced Causal Inference: Moving beyond correlations, causal inference techniques (e.g., Granger causality, propensity score matching) will gain prominence, providing deeper insights into cause-and-effect relationships crucial for strategic decision-making.
+Advanced Causal Inference: Beyond correlation, causal inference methods (such as Granger causality, propensity score matching) will be more popular enabling deeper insights into cause-and-effect relationships imperative for strategic decision-making.

 Latest articles